lueck/htcf/README.md

-`htcf` provides the `xml2tcf` commandline program that takes an XML input file, e.g. in TEI P5 format, and generates TCF layers from it. `xml2tcf` has a fancy feature: It does not only provide a start and end character offsets of the tokens in relation to the text layer, but also in relation to the source file form the input.
+`htcf` provides the `xml2tcf` commandline program that takes an XML input file, e.g. in TEI P5 format, and generates TCF layers from it. `xml2tcf` has a neat feature: It does not only provide a start and end character offsets of the tokens in relation to the text layer, but also in relation to the source file form the input.
 These offsets are provided in all layers, where it makes sense, e.g. in the tokens layer and in the text structure layer.
 This makes it possible to interrelate the TCF data to semantic annotations that were made to the input file (manually) in a standoff manner.

 `htcf` also provides a taxi for setting TCF data over to CSV, JSON or raw haskell data: the `tcflayer`, `tcftokens` and `tcffreq` commandline programs.
 They let you specify the output format and which layer to get out of the file.
-It is useful for preparing bulk inserts into a database.
+They are useful for preparing bulk inserts into a database.
 While `tcflayer` reads a single layer, `tcftokens` collects information about tokens from all layers. `tcffreq` calculates the absolute frequencies of tokens or lemmas in a tcf file.